afmagee/CRABS/cran-comments.md

 Status: 1 NOTE

-This is the first/new submission of the package, and hence the note.
+This package was previously called "ACDC", and we have re-named the package.
+This is the first/new submission of the new package, and hence the note.

 These words are not mis-spelled: